Professional Career Preparation

 The objective of the academic internship is to provide students with a supervised program of employment and academic experience to assist the student in determining career paths and objectives while obtaining academic credit.

-The Department of Accountancy supports the Certified Internal Auditor (C.I.A.), Certified Management Accountant (C.M.A.), and the Certified Public Accountant (C.P.A.) professional examinations by providing review courses.
+The Department of Accountancy supports the Certified Internal Auditor (C.I.A.) and the Certified Public Accountant (C.P.A.) professional examinations by providing review courses.
 These professional examination reviews enhance our students' effectiveness in achieving professional certificates.

 - Endorsed Internal Auditing Certificate